Zabrimus/vdr-jonglisto/README.md

 ### SVDRP console
 It is possible to send a SVDRP command to all configured VDR instances and see the result.

+### channelmap.conf editor (epg2vdr daemon)
+The configuration of channelmap.conf for the epg2vdr daemon can be done via Jonglisto.
+It supports currently different epg provider (all german).
+The mapping could be done via drag and drop.
+The configuration itself is saved into the internal database.
+If the configuration is done well, the included auto-mapping tool will create a reasonable channelmap.conf.
+Included is a configuration which is reasonable for my cable provider.

 ### Build instructions

 There exist multiple possibilities to build and start the application.